wp-plugins/bj-lazy-load/readme.txt

 == Frequently Asked Questions ==

 = Whoa, this plugin is using JavaScript.
 What about visitors without JS? = No worries.
-They get the original image in a noscript element.
+They get the original element in a noscript element.
 No Lazy Loading for them, though.

 = Which browsers are supported? =
 The included JavaScript is tested in Firefox 2+, Safari 3+, Opera 9+, Chrome 5+, Internet Explorer 6+